kijiproject/kiji/kijiproject.github.com/_posts/tutorial/2012-01-01-phonebook-delete.md

 ### DeleteEntriesByState.java

-Deletions from within a MapReduce job are performed using a `ContextKijiTableWriter`.
+Deletions from within a MapReduce job are also performed using a `KijiTableWriter`.
 The DeleteEntriesByState example runs a MapReduce job that reads through the contacts in the phonebook table and deletes any entry that has an address from the specified state.